 Execution of the experiment

 Sterilized juveniles (0-1 day old) were individually placed in a closed vial filled with 18 mL sterile filtered tap water and 2 mL of the corresponding microbiome treatment (natural or laboratory-derived microbial community).
 After receiving the corresponding microbial inoculum, the individuals remained in these conditions for 48h, allowing for the microbiota to colonize the Daphnia guts.
 On the third day, all individuals were fed with C. vulgaris (100*10³ cells/mL).
 On the fifth day, individuals were exposed to their corresponding stressor treatment (Figure 1).
 Thereafter, the medium volume in the falcon tubes was gradually increased to 50 mL by adding 10 mL of sterile filtered tap water per day, and this for three consecutive days (day 6-8).
 Food concentration in the first 6 days was low (1*105 cells/mL) to ensure a sufficient stress response.
 From day 7 onwards, food concentration was increased to 2*105 cells/mL.
 All individuals were monitored for survival and reproduction for 21 days.
 At the end of the experiment (day 21), the body size was measured from top of the head to the base of the tail.
-The guts of the surviving Daphnia were dissected under a stereo-microscope with sterile dissection needles and collected per treatment in an Eppendorf tube filled with 10 µL of sterile MilliQ.
+The guts of the surviving Daphnia were dissected under a stereomicroscope with sterile dissection needles and collected per treatment in an Eppendorf tube filled with 10 µL of sterile MilliQ.
 This resulted in 72 gut samples, representing 2 infection treatments x 2 cyanobacteria treatments x 2 microbiome inocula x 3 genotypes x 3 replicates (Table SI1).
 In addition, samples of the donor microbial inocula (3 natural and 3 laboratory-derived microbial inocula), stressor treatment (oomycete infection and M. aeruginosa) and food (C. vulgaris) were collected.
 Samples were stored at -20°C until further processing.

 Library preparation and sequencing

 DNA was extracted using a PowerSoil DNA isolation kit (MO BIO laboratories, Carlsbad, CA, USA).
 DNA was dissolved in 20 µL milliQ water.
 Because of initially low bacterial DNA concentrations in some samples, a nested PCR was applied to increase specificity and amplicon yield.
 The full-length 16S rRNA gene was first amplified with EUB8F and 1492R primers on 10 ng of template using a high-fidelity SuperFi polymerase (Thermofisher, Merelbeke, Belgium) for 30 cycles: 98°C – 10 s; 50°C – 45 s; 72°C – 30 s.
 PCR products were subsequently purified using the CleanPCR kit (Qiagen, Antwerp, Belgium).
 To obtain dual-index amplicons of the V4 region, a second amplification was performed on 5 µL (=20-50 ng) of PCR product using 515F and 806R primers for 30 cycles: 98°C – 10 s; 50°C – 45 s; 72°C – 30 s.
 Both primers contained an Illumina adapter and an 8-nucleotide (nt) barcode at the 5’-end.
 For each sample, PCRs were performed in triplicate.
-Afterwards the PCR products were pooled and a small volume (5 µL) was loaded on a gel to check if the PCR amplified the correct fragment.
+Afterwards the PCR products were pooled, and a small volume (5 µL) was loaded on a gel to check if the PCR amplified the correct fragment.
 The remaining volume of the PCR products were purified using the CleanPCR kit (Qiagen, Antwerp, Belgium).
 An equimolar library was prepared by normalizing amplicon concentrations with a SequalPrep Normalization Plate (Applied Biosystems, Geel, Belgium) and subsequent pooling.
 Amplicons were sequenced using a v2 PE500 kit with custom primers on the Illumina Miseq platform (KU Leuven Genomics Core), producing 2 x 250-nt paired-end reads.

 Analysis of Daphnia performance traits